mbwatson/icees-docs/src/pages/apps/acs/index.md

 ## User Manual

-The screenshot below provides a textual overview of the Socio-environmental Service API.
+The screenshot below provides a textual overview of the Socio-environmental Exposures API.

 ![ACS_API](ACS_API.png)